The Boondocks (TV series)

-In 2014, it was announced that McGruder would not be involved in the show's fourth season.
-Adult Swim stated, "a mutually agreeable production schedule could not be determined."
-The fourth season premiered on April 21, 2014, ending its run on June 23, 2014.

 Setting

-The series opens with the Freemans settling into the fictional, peaceful, and mostly white suburb of Woodcrest.
-Evidence for the real-world location of the fictional Woodcrest is mixed.
-Proponents of the Chicago's South Side theory cite the real-life suburb of Crestwood, Illinois and the similarity of the two names.
-The first season features several Chicago landmarks: a skyline shot showing the Willis Tower, Grant Park, buildings of the Michigan Avenue Historic District, and Lake Michigan; as well as elevated rapid transit endemic to the city, resembling the Chicago "L".
-More conclusive evidence is presented in "The Trial of Robert Kelly", in which Riley asks Grandad, "Can you take us into the City tomorrow to watch the R. Kelly Trial?".
+The series opens with the Freeman family settling into the fictional, peaceful, and mostly white suburb of Woodcrest.
+Certain continuity errors have sparked debate over whether the show is set primarily in suburban Illinois or in suburban Maryland.
+It is stated throughout the series that the Freemans are originally from Chicago but moved out before the events of the first season; the first season features several Chicago landmarks: a skyline shot showing the Willis Tower, Grant Park, buildings of the Michigan Avenue Historic District, and Lake Michigan; as well as elevated rapid transit endemic to the city, resembling the Chicago "L".
+More conclusive evidence is presented in the episode "The Trial of Robert Kelly", in which Riley asks Grandad, "Can you take us into the city tomorrow to watch the R. Kelly trial?".
 Grandad denies his request and tells him to walk, and Riley replies "But it's 40 miles!"
-R. Kelly is from Chicago, and his trial was held there, giving more evidence that The Boondocks is in fact set in Illinois.
-Another reference to Chicago is Martin Luther King Drive, a major street running through South Chicago, mentioned for its violent activity in the 9th episode of season 1, "Return of the King".
+R. Kelly is from Chicago, and his trial was held there, providing more evidence that some episodes of The Boondocks are set in Illinois.
+Another reference to Chicago is Martin Luther King Drive, a major street running through the South Side of Chicago, mentioned for its violent activity in the 9th episode of season 1, "Return of the King".
 Additionally, in "Let's Nab Oprah", Ed Wuncler III, Gin Rummy and Riley go to Oprah Winfrey's television studio in an attempt to kidnap her.
 The Oprah Winfrey Show was recorded at Harpo Studios in Near West Side Chicago.

-Proponents of the Columbia, Maryland theory, cite other evidence, such as McGruder's own childhood there, where his father worked for the National Transportation Safety Board.
+Though other evidence makes clear references to the show being set in the Columbia, Maryland area, where McGruder's was raised and where his father worked for the National Transportation Safety Board.
 In the comics, Huey's cellphone number has a 443 area code, which belongs to the Baltimore metropolitan area.
-In "Wingmen", the Freemans fly 'home' to Chicago, where they lived before moving to Woodcrest, to attend a funeral.
+In "Wingmen", the Freemans fly "home" to Chicago, where they lived before moving to Woodcrest, to attend a funeral.
 In "The Fried Chicken Flu", a reporter on a passing television screen reports on the titular disease's effect on the state of Maryland.
-In addition, in Season 4's first episode, "Pretty Boy Flizzy", a man references an upcoming concert at Woodcrest Post Pavilion, which may be a play on Columbia's notable concert venue Merriweather Post Pavilion.
+In addition, in season 4's first episode, "Pretty Boy Flizzy", a man references an upcoming concert at Woodcrest Post Pavilion, which may be a play on Columbia's notable concert venue Merriweather Post Pavilion.
+The episode "It's a Black President, Huey Freeman" also depicts the Freemans and Woodcrest community as being close enough to Washington, D.C., for them to attend the first inauguration of Barack Obama.